rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 2. **Rooch Layer3 Rollup DApp** = Rooch + DApp Move Contract + Rooch Ethereum Layer2 (Settlement+Arbitration) + DA
    If an application deploys its settlement and arbitration to Rooch Layer2, it becomes a Rooch Layer3 application.
 3. **XChain Rollup DApp** = Rooch + DApp Move Contract + XChain (Settlement+Arbitration) + DA
    Any chain can provide developers with a Move-based Rollup DApp toolkit through Rooch.
-Developers can write their own application logic in Move language, and run a Rollup application that security is guaranteed by XChain, and can interoperate with assets on XChain.
+Developers can write their own application logic in Move language, and run a Rollup application with security guaranteed by XChain, and can interoperate with assets on XChain.
 Of course, this requires collaboration with developers from each public chain.
 4. **Sovereign Rollup DApp** = Rooch + DApp Move Contract + DA
    Applications can also use Rooch as a Sovereign Rollup SDK, without deploying the Bridge and Arbitration contracts.
 The State Commitment Chain is also saved on DA to ensure verifiability, with security ensured by social consensus.
 5. **Arweave SCP DApp** = Rooch + DApp Move Contract + DA (Arweave)